peteriv9606/HTML_CSS_Task1/README.md

-# HTML_CSS_Task1
+# HTML and CSS Task
-Simple Responsive Mockup from a psd project
+Simple and Responsive Mockup from a psd project made only with HTML and CSS.